Last Updated on January 21, 2021 by

 Total Solar Eclipse

 Total Solar Eclipses are rare.
 During total solar eclipses, the Moon’s shadow blocks all the visible and ultraviolet rays of the Sun.
 So it is safe to look at the Sun during the Solar eclipse, which looks like a black hole.
-It is the time when one can see Sun’s corona with naked eyes.
+It is the time when one can see the Sun’s corona with the naked eye.
 Due to the reflected light, the surrounding atmosphere will not be completely dark.

-It takes few minutes for the eclipse to last, and the Moon’s shadow will move aside, allowing Sun’s rays to be visible again.
+It takes a few minutes for the eclipse to last, and the Moon’s shadow will move aside, allowing the Sun’s rays to be visible again.
 At this point, it is dangerous to look at the Sun.
 Even a narrow crescent of the Sun will damage the lens or retina of your eyes as it has enough ultraviolet rays.

 Whether there is an eclipse or not, wearing sunglasses cannot protect your eyes from damage due to invisible ultraviolet rays.
 One effect of Solar Eclipses is that it marks a decrease in overall sunlight in the region.